kalekundert/vim-coiled-snake/README.md

 ====================================
 Coiled Snake is a vim plugin that provides automatic folding of python code.
-Its priorities are: (i) to make folds that are satisfyingly compact, (ii) to be attractive and unobtrusive, and (iii) to be robust to any kind of style or formatting.
-Here's what it looks like in action:
+Its priorities are: (i) to make folds that are satisfyingly compact, (ii) to be attractive and unobtrusive, (iii) to be robust to any kind of style or formatting, and (iv) to be highly configurable.
+Here's what it looks like in
+action:

 <p><a href="https://asciinema.org/a/Oof5vJDm9gDOZO0N3KEJJt6PT?autoplay=1">
 <img src="https://asciinema.org/a/Oof5vJDm9gDOZO0N3KEJJt6PT.png" width="500"/>